tomheaton/mcjty-website/docs/mods/control-mods/control-mods-16.md

 Here are a few examples for `effects.json`:

-This example makes the player get poison effect if he is outside in the overworld.
+This example makes the player get poison effect if they are outside in the overworld.
-He will be put on fire if he goes to the nether, and he will get the slowness effect if he is holding a stone tool:
+They will be put on fire if they goe to the nether, and they will get the slowness effect if they are holding a stone tool:

 ```json title="effects.json"
 [